shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/report-service.md

 ---
-title: Report Service
+title: Digital Platform API - Report Service
 description: Use the Report service to access different types of reports. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Report service
+# Digital Platform API - Report service

 The Report Service is used to provide access to many different types of reports.
 It also ensures that each user types can only access the reports that are appropriate for that type.
 For example, network users have access to all report types, while advertiser and publisher users only have access to a few.